When are you open?

 What’s the weather like?

 Our season runs from May through October, and the weather is generally pleasant all season long.
 Our summer high temperatures rarely exceed 80 degrees.
 Our nighttime temperatures vary from 30s (May and October) to high 50s (June-August), so we do recommend layers for those chilly mornings and evenings.
 You can see local weather reports at Mammothweather.com.
 We are at 9000ft, between the “slopes” and “mountain” forecast elevations.

 How’s the fishing?

 Fishing is great in the eastern Sierras, and especially on Lake Mary.
 You can read a recent fishing report here.
 Don’t forget to check out our brag board on the office deck, where you can weigh your catch and share the details.
 We also have fish cleaning rags and bags located in a bin on the office deck for your convenience.
-A fish cleaning station is set up in our “park” area, with a tall cutting board, scrub brush and hose.
+A fish cleaning station is set up in our “park” area, with cutting board, scrub brush and hose.

 Do you have WiFi/cell reception/TVs?

 Short answer: No. We are a place to get away from it all!
 It’s everything great about camping and backpacking without any of the challenges!

 More details: There is no WiFi on the mountain, but we can recommend several places in town with free WiFi just 5 miles away.
 We use a hotspot in the office to answer emails, so if you need it, bring it!
 If you have AT&T, you will get cell phone reception.
 If you have any other wireless carrier, don’t count on being able to make calls.
 All major carriers do get signal in town, though, and you are welcome to use our landline for emergencies.
 We have clips attached near the front door to your cabin where we can post messages, if someone were to call for you.
 We do not have TVs in the cabins, but there is a small movie theater in town and the local grocery store has a RedBox – you can rent DVDs and play them on your laptop.